CNAME setup is a manual process available to paid CloudFlare plans only at the Business or Enterprise plan level.

 If approved for CNAME setup - per our review process and policies - the process is described below.

-1 -- Create a CloudFlare account and start adding your website, following the website instructions.
+1 -- Create a CloudFlare account and start adding your website, following the normal process.

 2 -- STOP at Step 4 of the setup, where the website instructions ask you to change your nameservers.
 Do not change your nameservers.